paulaime/awesome-privacy/README.md

 ### Mobile OS

-* [GrapheneOS](https://grapheneos.org) – A privacy-focused mobile operating system built on top of AOSP.
+* [GrapheneOS](https://grapheneos.org) – A privacy-focused mobile operating system for Pixel phones built on top of AOSP.
-* [CalyxOS](https://calyxos.org) – A secure and private mobile OS for Pixel phones.
+* [CalyxOS](https://calyxos.org) – A secure and private mobile OS for Pixel phones and the Xiami Mi A2.
 * [LineageOS](https://www.lineageos.org) – A custom ROM based on AOSP with official support for a wide variety of devices.
 * [Ubuntu Touch](https://ubuntu-touch.io) – A free and open-source operating system for smartphones and tablets based on Ubuntu.
 * [Plasma Mobile](https://www.plasma-mobile.org) – A privacy-respecting, open source and secure phone ecosystem based on KDE Plasma.